sultanimbayev/IEIT.Reports.Export.Helpers/ReadmeEng.md

 # IEIT.Reports.Export.Helpers

 This is an extension for [DocumentFormat.OpenXml](https://www.nuget.org/packages/DocumentFormat.OpenXml/).
 Supports Microsoft Excel 2007+ (.xlsx) file formats.
-Doesn't support formats less than Microsoft Excel 2007 (.xls files) This extension meant to simplify work with Excel files using DocumentFormat.OpenXml.
+Doesn't support formats earlier than Microsoft Excel 2007 (.xls files) This extension meant to simplify work with Excel files using DocumentFormat.OpenXml.

 ## Install using NuGet